-For the year ended June 30, 2023, the annual money-weighted return on pension plan investments was 9.20%.
-The moneyweighted rate of return expresses investment performance net of pension plan investment expense, adjusted for changing amounts actually invested.
+For the year ended June 30, 2024, the annual money-weighted return on pension plan investments was 12.01%, net of fees.
+The money-weighted rate of return expresses investment performance net of pension plan investment expense, adjusted for changing amounts actually invested.

 The majority of the System's investments are held by the Depository Trust Company (DTC) in DTC's nominee name, and trading is conducted through DTC's book-entry system.
-The holder of record for the System is The Bank of New York Mellon.
+The holder of record for the System is The Bank of New York.